Twenty-five years shaping

 02

-Corporations & Institutions
+Corporations and Institutions

 Major organisations facing privacy, data, and technology law matters may engage Michael directly for appropriate advisory work, whether through in-house counsel or on a direct access basis, with referral to external solicitors where the matter requires it.